-- b.
-For the other 157 counties, no child younger than 11 (0-10) will be placed in a group care setting without the express written approval of the DFCS Senior Manager-Placement Services based upon his or her certification and specific finding that the individual child has needs which can be met by the particular group care setting and that the particular group setting is the least restrictive placement that can meet such needs.
-Regional Directors can approve placements for children age eleven (11). - c.
+- a.
+No child younger than twelve (12) years of age (0-11) will be placed in a group care setting.
+EXCEPTION: An age-based waiver shall be granted before a child age 10 and under can be placed in a congregate care or group home setting.
+For a child age 11, the Regional Director shall make the age-based waiver approval decision.
+For a child age 10 and under, the State Office Placement and Permanency Services Director or designee shall make the age-based waiver approval decision.
+If the child is under the age of 10 and the child of a teen parent who is also placed in the CCI, an age-based waiver request is not required. - b.
 No child under age twelve (12) that has been appropriately approved for a CCI placement will be placed in any group care setting that has a capacity in excess of twelve (12) children.
 This will not apply to a child who is under six (6) years of age (0-5) and who is also the son or daughter of another child placed in a group care setting.

-NOTE: The Regional Director has night and weekend approval authority until the next business day for waivers requiring the State Senior Manager-Placement Services.
+NOTE: The Regional Director has night and weekend approval authority until the next business day for waivers requiring the Placement & Permanency Services Director or designee's approval.

-- 4.9 Where co-placement of siblings is not possible, providers must assist the Department in ensuring that regular contact between siblings in care is maintained.
-(Please refer to Child Welfare Policy Manual 10.20 Preserving Sibling Connections.) - 4.10 Providers must have a plan for admissions, which includes having a qualified staff on call, seven days a week, 24 hours a day, to receive and assess admissions. - 4.11 CPA providers must have a plan and policy regarding caregivers on accepting evening and weekend placements. - 4.12 Providers who offer MWO services must include Psychiatric Residential Treatment Facilities (PRTF) step-downs as part of their inclusion criteria.
+- 4.9 Where co-placement of siblings is not possible, providers must assist the Division in ensuring that regular contact between siblings in care is maintained.
+(Please refer to Child Welfare Policy Manual 10.20 Preserving Sibling Connections.) - 4.10 Providers must have a plan for admissions which includes having a qualified staff on call seven days a week, 24 hours a day, to receive and assess admissions. - 4.11 CPA providers must have a plan and policy regarding caregivers on accepting evening and weekend placements. - 4.12 Providers who offer MWO services must include Psychiatric Residential Treatment Facilities (PRTF) step-downs as part of their inclusion criteria.
 CPA's with MWO program designations must have a plan to develop foster homes that accept PRTF stepdown placements. - 4.13 Providers must have and follow a non-discrimination policy.
 CPA providers must follow the Multi-Ethnic Placement Act (MEPA) and Inter-Ethnic Placement Act (IEPA).
-Provider must not use race, ethnicity or religion as a basis for a delay or denial in placement of a child, either with regard to matching with a family or with regard to placing a child in a CCI. - 4.14 Providers must maintain a list in GA+SCORE of all admission requests and decisions made based on referrals to the agency where an admissions application was received.
+Provider must not use race, ethnicity or religion as a basis for a delay or denial in placement of a child, either with regard to matching with a family or with regard to placing a child in a CCI. - 4.14 Providers must document in GA+SCORE of all admission requests and decisions made based on referrals to the agency where an admissions application was received.
 Inquiries made to the provider where an admissions application was not received should not be included on the list.
 The list must include the requesting county name, case manager's name, child's name, child's program designation, presenting issue and reason for accepting or denying admission. - 4.15 For Maximum Watchful Oversight (MWO) beds where a MWO referral has been received, document within five (5) days of referral in the GA+SCORE System the referral, disposition and reason.
-A referral is deemed to have been received if the RBWO MSS is received.
+A referral is deemed to have been received if the RBWO Universal Application and Referral Form is received.
 All other placement referrals types for all providers must be documented within 15 business days of receipt in the GA+SCORE System.